We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Which one is more likely to get shared or linked to?

-So, as part of any core update recovery process, it makes sense to address any technical SEO issues which may be negatively affecting your user experience.
+So, as part of any core update recovery process, it makes sense to address key technical SEO issues that are negatively affecting your user experience.

 Consider making improvements to:

 Even if these improvements don’t make a very direct impact on relevance and authority, they still have the potential to help you improve traffic levels in general — something that can, at the very least, offset a dip in organic traffic caused by a core update.